 - Check use group separators to include the group separators for your locale.
-E.g. to turn 1234567 to 1,234,567 for a UK or US locale. - Set Non-numeric according to what you want to do with non-numeric values in transformed columns.
+E.g. to turn 1234567 to 1, 234, 567 for a UK or US locale. - Set Non-numeric according to what you want to do with non-numeric values in transformed columns.
 NaN means Not a Number.

-- The Locale set in the Preferences window is used to decide how the number is represented (e.g. group and decimal separators). - Non-numerical values are ignored. - You can also use Extract and Pad to change the number of characters. - Warnings are shown in the Warnings tab for non-numeric values.
+- Numbers should be base 10 (decimal). - The locale is used to decide how the number is represented (e.g. group and decimal separators). - Non-numerical values are ignored. - You can also use Extract and Pad to change the number of characters. - Warnings are shown in the Warnings tab for non-numeric values.

-• Date Format
+• DateTime Format

-2.3.32 Offset
+2.3.35 Offset